Visualize the impact of atmospheric opacity on rover instruments to help scientists reduce mission planning time.

 - Similar to the effect of water on Earth, dust dominates the surface of Mars and dictates most of its weather conditions.

-- Each instrument aboard the rover has a preferred tau range in order to operate effectively.
+- Each instrument aboard the rover has a preferred tau range to operate effectively.

 - Dust deposition can harm camera lens, affecting rover’s ability to take clear photos.